 As previously mentioned, canister filters do not sit in the tank itself.
 This is convenient, as most canister filters are somewhat big and bulky.
 Not only does having the filter located outside the tank allow for a more cohesively and thoughtfully designed aquarium, but it also frees up a lot of space.
 The filter can easily be obscured outside the tank by placing a plant or other decorative accessory in front of it.

 You can buy canister filters with lots of extra add-ons or modify an existing one yourself.
-According to Live Aquaria, some of the most popular additions are UV sterilizers and water heaters/chillers.
+Some of the most popular additions are UV sterilizers and water heaters/chillers.
 These allow for modifications to the aquarium environment that make it possible to add in different aquatic animals that require very specific living conditions.

 Like sponge filters, canister filters are extremely quiet.
 In fact, many would argue that they are even quieter than sponge filters.
 Even with an internal motor, canister filters have become quieter as time goes on.
 The motor is contained within the filter, offering insulation, and any sounds you do hear will be smooth and consistent.
 Most canister filters on the market have been designed to operate very quietly.